mkdecisiondev/devdocs/aws/advanced-topics/s3-signed-url/s3-signed-url.md

 # Getting a Signed S3 URL from Lambda and Uploading from the Front End

 In this tutorial we will demonstrate how to set up a function in AWS Lambda to generate a signed URL, which can be used to upload a file into a designated S3 bucket.
-We will then create a front end that obtains and uses these URL's to upload a file from an HTML form directly into the bucket.
+We will then create a front end function that obtains and uses these URL's to upload a file from an HTML form directly into the bucket.

 ## Set Up